 (1) Use the registry and provide feedback

-- Create an ORCID iD and connect it to other systems.
+- Register an ORCID iD and connect it to other systems.

 - Learn how reported bugs and requested features are added to our development roadmap.

 - Follow the latest news on our blog using RSS or the blog mailing list.

 - Join the ORCID API users mailing list.

 - Share your suggestions on how to improve the ORCID registry:

 (2) Contribute technically to the community

 - Read and contribute to our developer wiki on GitHub.